Jeff Larson accused Franken of violating ethics rules by soliciting donations at a Minneapolis hearing.

 An image in the Aug.
 19 e-mail says "Watch Al stand up for net neutrality at an FCC hearing," a reference to the debate over how much control broadband providers should have over Internet content.

 Despite the e-mail's reference to an "FCC hearing," the event was actually sponsored by three advocacy groups -- Free Press, Center for Media Justice and the Main Street Project, a Free Press spokeswoman said.
-The groups invited two FCC commissioners and Franken, an outspoken advocate for strong Net neutrality rules.
+The groups invited two FCC commissioners and Franken, an outspoken advocate for strong Net neutralty rules.

 Larson alleges that regardless of whether it was an official FCC meeting, Franken's solicitation blurred a line between politics and his official Senate duties.
 "He speaks as a United States senator, and then tries to raise money off the hearing," Larson said.